Village Aling The Way To Jiri To Everest Trekking

 What is the baggage allowance for the Lukla flight?

-10–15 kg per passenger (varies by airline and season; excess baggage may be charged extra).
+10–15 kg per passenger (varies by airline and season; excess baggage may incur an extra charge).

 What if my flight to Lukla gets cancelled?